Qiscus-Integration/integration-go/README.md

 Main applications for this project.
 The directory name for each application should match the name of the executable you want to have.
 Don't put a lot of code in the directory.

 ### `/common`
 The directory is used to hold code that is shared across different parts of the application.
-The common directory may contain utility functions, constants, error types and other modules that are used by multiple packages within the application.
+The common directory may contain utility functions, constants, error types, database connection and other modules that are used by multiple packages within the application.
 The purpose of the common directory is to avoid code duplication and to keep the shared code organized in one place.

 ### `/cron`
 The cron directory contains code related to running scheduled tasks or background jobs using the operating system's cron scheduler.
 The directory may include files for defining and configuring the cron jobs, as well as the code to execute the tasks.